 Some general information is available with the following links includes an informational brochure, the powerpoint slideshow used at the Information Nights:

 IB Brochure - some general information about the IB Program in Forsyth County.

 IB F.A.Q. - Frequently Asked Questions about IB at South High

-The Powerpoint from our IB Parent Night held in January of 2020 can be found here.
+For a brief introduction of our two IB Programs, you can view it here.
 This powerpoint is updated yearly and posted with a virtual Q&A session.
 The first meeting is scheduled for Thursday, January 14th from 6-7pm and is aimed primarily at rising-9th grade parents, but anyone interested is encouraged to view the presentation to find out more about our IB Programs at South High.
 A second meeting will be held the week of January 18th-22nd for rising-juniors and their parents.
 If you still have questions, please contact the IB Coordinator, Kevin Denney.
-The meeting for the 2021-22 SY will be held somewhere around the same date in early December of 2020 or early January of 2021.
-Look for an announcement in your email and on the school e-contacts.
+Sophomores and their parents should look for an announcement in your email and on the school e-contacts like Messenger.